 – Kemi Alabi, author of Against Heaven, Academy of American Poets First Book Award Winner

 “Hart demonstrates that channeling lineage isn’t linear, but a force and a transformation.
 In World After This One, Hart engages a Black diasporic dynamism sonically and visually with imagination and aptitude.
 Part movement, part incantation, and all wholeness, they answer to erasure with a blooming and concrete understanding of space.
 How bountiful this practice is beyond performance; Hart shows us what dream, reflection, and action can be, what they essentially have always been.”

-– Kay Ulanday Barrett, author of More Than Organs
+– Kay Ulanday Barrett, author of More Than Organs, a Stonewall Honor Book

 Dancer As Insurgent

 Dancer As Insurgent explores the dance form of vogue as a tool for radical social transformation.
-Through improvised movement and original spoken word, the piece traces the form’s roots back to its inception in Riker’s Island prison, grounding it in a history of Black, queer struggle, and insisting that vogue is not only a source of individual empowerment, but a portal for revolutionary social and political reimaginings.
+Through spoken word and improvised movement, the piece traces the form’s roots back to its inception in Rikers Island prison, grounding it in a history of Black, queer struggle, and insisting that vogue is not only a source of individual empowerment, but a portal for revolutionary social and political reimaginings.

 “[Hart’s] poses transcribe in the flesh a history of cultural struggle that goes all the way back to the 1920s and the first massive drag balls held during the Harlem Renaissance…Hart’s performance Dancer As Insurgent takes the form of a ritual invocation, channeling through verbal and bodily language a long history of resilience and survival, in which the body is revealed as a site of empowerment and collective action.”